 What if a person is not well enough to take these classes?
-Back surgery may be considered, although this is can be risky and is seen as the last resort in helping the spine.
-It also does not solve the underlining issue or cause of back ache, it only solves the symptoms.
-What devices are in place that may ease any discomfort in the sufferer, until they may partake in such therapies to correct their posture?
+Back surgery may be considered.
+However, this is can be risky and is seen as the last resort in helping the bad posture.
+It also does not solve the underlining issue or cause of backache.
+It only resolves the symptoms.
+What devices are in place to ease any discomfort in the sufferer until they may partake in such therapies to correct bad posture?

 Keep The Spine Straight

-Back Brace To Help Posture
+Back Brace To Improve Bad Posture

-According to Centers for Disease Control and Preventionthere is no scientific evidence that back belts work, although hundreds would argue that they do.
+According to Centers for Disease Control and Prevention there is no scientific evidence that back belts work, although hundreds would argue that they do.
 In order to play it safe, back braces should not be worn to prevent injury, but instead to support a spine that has already been injured.

-In conclusion, there are no quick fixes to strengthen the back and correct the posture unless the core muscles are involved.
+In conclusion, there are no quick fixes to strengthen the back and correct bad posture unless the core muscles are involved.
 There are measures like a good mattress, correct pillows, and possibly a back brace to help support the spine until the posture is corrected.